-My husband and I lived out of state for almost 20 years, and moved back only 2 years ago.
-We were away so long, we'd forgotten just how exciting this time of year can be; and how ugly it can get.
+My husband and I lived out of state for almost 20 years, and moved back in 2010.
+We stayed only 3 years -- it just wasn't home anymore.
+We were away so long, we'd forgotten just how exciting that time of year can be; and how ugly it can get.
 For 15 years, we lived in North Carolina, where basketball is king, and football is just something to do until "roundball" season rolls 'round again.
-The first year we were there, when autumn arrived, we laughed over a TV commercial advertising Wake Forest football tickets.
+The first year we were there, when autumn arrived, we laughed over a TV commercial advertising Wake Forest football tickets for sale.
 "That will never happen in Alabama," we said.
 Tickets for both AU and UA games are hard to come by.
 Then we lived in Colorado, which is football country, but not with the fervor of the Deep South.
 Football fans were passionate supporters of their teams, but tickets were easier to get.

 These Tide and Tiger fans are true fanatics (the origin of the word "fan").
 Some of the most passionate have no connection at all with either school, but will get into arguments and/or even fist fights defending "their" team.
 In fact, my experience has been that the most easily angered fans have no connection with any college or university at all.
 After being away for so long, the anger and hatred that pops up occasionally is now even more noticeable than ever, and while I will probably take some flack over this, I have to say it is seems terribly childish.
 I think that's the thing that bothers me most about all of this.
 But, mostly, it's all in good, healthy fun.
 Given all this, it was a wonderful sight to see these grads, fans, and students come together over common goals.

 College Football vs. Pro Football

 Those are our kids on that field.